WHAT TO DO IN PARIS IN 3 DAYS?

 - Free entrance

-Notre Dame de Paris is the second most famous icon of Paris, after the Tour Eiffel.
+Notre Dame de Paris is the second most famous icon of Paris, after the Tour Eiffel, and inscribed as UNESCO World Heritage.

 It’s the perfect example of the French Gothic Style.